 Diversity and Inclusion: The Role Communicators Need to Play

-Last updated on August 24, 2021 at 02:11 pm
+Last updated on May 24, 2022 at 04:15 pm

-Tip 1: Communicate to employees first.
+Tip 1: Communicate to employees first

 Tip 2: Create an Employee Resource Group (ERG) for DEI

-Tip 3: Be transparent and bring the data.
+Tip 3: Be transparent and bring the data

-Internal and employee communicators have a responsibility to bring the voices of all employees to the executive team and hold executives accountable to acknowledging them.
-As diversity advocate Vernã Myers said:
+Internal and employee communicators have a responsibility to bring the voices of all employees to the executive team and hold them accountable.

 Comments are closed.